Maria-Chira/Hello-World/readme.txt

-Hello, my name is Maria.
+Hello, my name is Maria and I am 29 years old.
+I started learning programming not long ago and my goal is to become a professional web developer.
+I love coding.